gaehlerm/SoftwareEngineering/README.md

 ### Booleans

 The first one is dead ugly.
 What does `is_blue = False` mean?
 Is it red?
 Invisible?
 Undefined?
 There are simply too many different options that can confuse the developer.
-Use booleans cautiously.
+Avoid using booleans in general.

 ### Strings

 The second one looks reasonable at first sight.
 Just write `"red"` and you have another color.
 But at the same time it’s easy to introduce bugs.
-If you write `"blu"` instead of `"blue"` you have a bug.
+If you write `"blu"` instead of `"blue"` you might have a bug that could lead to undefined behavior.
 Without you noticing neither that you have a bug nor where the error comes from.
-Do never make string comparisons except when parsing a string.
+Avoid making string comparisons as they are error prone.

 Sometimes such kind of objects are also called "stringly typed".
 Strings are being abused for storing all kind of different data that it shouldn’t be used for.
 Here are some examples: